 Source: Per a prediction by Forrester and IDC

 If you are operating on legacy systems, your business landscape is not up-to-date to provide real-time analytics or meet a modern business’s requirements.
-To enable a data-driven organization, you need to revamp the foundation from which you are operating.
+To enable a data-driven organization, you need to revamp your system.

-The result is innumerable complexities in business operations such as gaps due to multiple database handling, duplicate manual data entry, broken data flow between departments, missed deadlines, etc. On-premise ERP systems require a series of hardware updates that make the total cost of ownership (TCO) even higher.
+The result is innumerable complexities in business operations such as gaps due to handling multiple databases, duplicate manual data entry, broken data flow between departments, missed deadlines, etc. On-premise ERP systems require a series of hardware updates that make the total cost of ownership (TCO) even higher.
 Security concerns, regulatory compliance, policy necessities add to the complexities.

 60%or more companies still use outdated ERP systems, per Microsoft survey.